paulchyz/OCI_Streaming_Pipeline/README.md

 - [Some other resource is indicated in the error message](#some-other-resource-is-indicated-in-the-error-message)

 #### Compartment being reported as in the `ACTIVE` state
 This may be due to the presence of resources that have been provisioned within the compartment that are not associated with the Resource Manager Stack.
 The compartment will remain in the `ACTIVE` state so long as there are any resources within it, as a measure to protect resources from being unintentionally deleted.
-The steps to ensure that there are no resources in the compartment are indicated below:
+The steps to ensure that there are no resources in the compartment are indicated below.

 1. In your main OCI Console, navigate to the hamburger menu at the top-left of the webpage, and type `compartments` into the search field.
 Click the listing that appears on the page that contains the word `Compartments` and `Identity`.
 2. Click on the hyperlinked name of the deployed compartment if it is listed on the page, or of any parent compartment until your reach the deployed compartment, and then click on the hyperlinked name of the deployed compartment.
 Note that if there are many compartments in your tenancy, using the page navigation at the bottom right-hand side of the page may be necessary.